 Students whose native language is other than English and who are identified as English Language Learners (ELL) shall be provided instruction and services in accordance with the Santa Rosa County plan for services to English Language Learners (ELL).

 5.221 Student Schedules

-Students will be placed in ranked for advanced classes class eligibility based upon the following criteria.
+Students will be placed in advanced classes based upon the following criteria.
 Placement in an advanced class is dependent upon available student stations.

 5.2211 Academically Challenging or Accelerated Curriculum (ACCEL)